 By my late-twenties, I was going through a divorce, was in a new city with no friends or sense of community, and was still in pain and feeling ashamed as a result of the abuse that had occurred 16 years before.
-I realized that I could not keep going in the same direction, that something had to give or I was going to live out the rest of my life feeling alone, broken, and miserable - merely surviving.
+I realized that I could not keep going in the not keep going in the same direction, that something had to give or Iwas going to live out the rest of my life feeling alone, broken, and miserable merely surviving.